-13. Intended learning outcomes and learning, teaching and assessment methods
+Intended learning outcomes and learning, teaching and assessment methods Table 1 knowledge and understanding outcomes for modules/codes 13.

-Know Knowledge and Understanding LO no. 1.
+Know Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
 Gather and evaluate information about the operation and functioning of computers COMP0001 2.
-Demonstrate an awareness and understanding of legal and ethical aspects of Computing 3.
+Demonstrate an awareness and understanding of legal and ethical aspects of Computing COMP0001 3.
 Demonstrate a practical knowledge and understanding of the key concepts of programming and coding COMP0002 4.
 Perform simple algebraic manipulations COMP0003 5.
 Describe data using descriptive statistics COMP0003 6.
 Appraise and demonstrate knowledge of a range of digital technology skills COMP0004